 Signs and symptoms associated with galactorrhea include:

-- Persistent or intermittent milky nipple discharge that has no trace of blood
+- Persistent or intermittent milky nipple discharge

 - Nipple discharge involving multiple milk ducts